Scimoose/Graspify/README.md

 Then there is the main.py file.
 It uses gradio to abstract code and give a simple UI to the application.
 There you can flag conversations if you don't like those and if you find a bug you can attach the file that flagging generates.
 In the gradio app you can chat with the LLM, it also provides message history.

-Lastly, there is also a jupyter notebook (#TODO) that will help you see what documents you have in your database should you wish to do so.
+Lastly, there is a Jupyter Notebook that will help you interact with the database should you wish to do so.